Creating Test Cases

 {% endtab %}

 Upload files to generate test cases automatically.
-Two modes are available:
+Three modes are available:

 **Mode selection:**